About the Organization

 - Provide guidance, caring, and encouragement.

-- The goal of the Outreach/Homeless Prevention program is to offer services, such as rental/utility assistance, and referrals to those in need in our community in order to prevent homelessness and support the well being of individuals and their families.
+- The goal of Homeless Prevention Services is to offer assistance, such as rental/utility assistance, and referrals to those in need in our community in order to prevent homelessness and support the well being of individuals and their families.

-- In 2008, we opened the Community Resource Center at 308 Walnut Street, which provides more convenient street-level access for our Outreach/Homeless Prevention Program.
+- In 2008, we opened the Community Resource Center at 308 Walnut Street, which provides more convenient street-level access for our Homeless Prevention Services.

 What are your goals and outcome measures?

-Results from fiscal year 2016 include the following results for those homeless persons with specific needs: 99% received case management, 96% received medical care, 83% received mental health services, 100% received dental care, 74% accessed legal services, 93% achieved continuing education or job training goals, 84% moved into transitional or independent housing, 67% obtained or improved employment, 84% received substance abuse services, 100% obtained independent transportation and 100% of clients received food, shelter, and emergency services.
+Results from fiscal year 2021 include the following results for those homeless persons with specific needs: 100% received case management, 84% received medical and /or dental care, 85% received mental health services, 91% accessed legal services, 73% achieved continuing education or job training goals, 83% moved into transitional or independent housing, 79% obtained or improved employment, 100% received substance abuse services and 100% of clients received food, shelter, and emergency services.

-For those households receiving ongoing rental subsidies in FY16, multiple positive outcomes occurred besides housing: 100% of required households learned to follow a monthly budget for the first time, 48% of households obtained access to new benefits to improve their finances and/or health
+For those households receiving ongoing rental subsidies in FY21, multiple positive outcomes occurred besides housing: 100% of required households learned to follow a monthly budget for the first time, 75% of eligible households obtained access to new benefits to improve their finances and/or health

 What does the Center for Transitional Living offer?